AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Abstract

 \section{Abstract}

 With NeRF widely used for facial reenactment, recent methods can recover photo-realistic 3D head avatar from just a monocular video.
 Unfortunately, the training process of the NeRF-based methods is quite time-consuming, as MLP used in the NeRF-based methods is inefficient and requires too many iterations to converge.
-To overcome this problem, we propose ManVatar, a fast 3D head avatar reconstruction method using Motion-Aware Neural Voxels.
-ManVatar is the first to decouple expression motion from canonical appearance for head avatar, and model the expression motion by neural voxels.
+To overcome this problem, we propose AvatarMAV, a fast 3D head avatar reconstruction method using Motion-Aware Neural Voxels.
+AvatarMAV is the first to model both the canonical appearance and the decoupled expression motion by neural voxels for head avatar.
 In particular, the motion-aware neural voxels is generated from the weighted concatenation of multiple 4D tensors.
-The 4D tensors semantically correspond one-to-one with 3DMM expression bases and share the same weights as 3DMM expression coefficients.
-Benefiting from our novel representation, the proposed ManVatar can recover photo-realistic head avatars in just 5 minutes (implemented with pure PyTorch), which is significantly faster than the state-of-the-art facial reenactment methods.
+The 4D tensors semantically correspond one-to-one with 3DMM expression basis and share the same weights as 3DMM expression coefficients.
+Benefiting from our novel representation, the proposed AvatarMAV can recover photo-realistic head avatars in just 5 minutes (implemented with pure PyTorch), which is significantly faster than the state-of-the-art facial reenactment methods.
+Project page: https://www.liuyebin.com/avatarmav.